 Exhibit No. Description of Exhibit 1.1# Form of Underwriting Agreement.
 3.1# Amended and Restated Certificate of Incorporation of Enphase Energy, Inc., as amended, as currently in effect.
-3.2 Form of Amended and Restated Certificate of Incorporation of Enphase Energy, Inc. to be filed with the Delaware Secretary of State prior to the effective date of this registration statement to effect a reverse stock split.
-3.3 Form of Amended and Restated Certificate of Incorporation of Enphase Energy, Inc., to be effective immediately upon the closing of the offering.
+3.3# Form of Amended and Restated Certificate of Incorporation of Enphase Energy, Inc., to be effective upon the closing of the offering.
 3.4# Bylaws of Enphase Energy, Inc., as amended, as currently in effect.
-3.5 Form of Amended and Restated Bylaws of Enphase Energy, Inc., to be effective upon the closing of this offering.
-4.1 Specimen Common Stock Certificate of Enphase Energy, Inc. 4.2# 2010 Amended and Restated Investors' Rights Agreement by and between Enphase Energy, Inc. and the investors listed on Exhibit A thereto, dated March 15, 2010, as amended.
+3.5# Form of Amended and Restated Bylaws of Enphase Energy, Inc., to be effective upon the closing of this offering.
+4.1# Specimen Common Stock Certificate of Enphase Energy, Inc. 4.2# 2010 Amended and Restated Investors' Rights Agreement by and between Enphase Energy, Inc. and the investors listed on Exhibit A thereto, dated March 15, 2010, as amended.
 4.3# Common Stock Purchase Warrant, between the Company and MS Solar Solutions Corp, dated March 4, 2010.
 4.4# Warrant to Purchase Shares of Series Preferred Stock, between the Company and Compass Horizon Funding Company LLC, dated March 11, 2010.
 4.5# Warrant to Purchase Shares of Series Preferred Stock, between the Company and Horizon Technology Finance Corporation, dated March 25, 2011.
 4.6# Warrant Agreement to Purchase Shares of Preferred Stock, between the Company and Hercules Technology Growth Capital, Inc., dated June 13, 2011.
 4.7# Form of June 2011 Warrant to Purchase Common Stock of Enphase Energy, Inc., pursuant to that certain Amended and Restated Subordinated Convertible Loan Facility and Security Agreement (filed as Exhibit 10.22 hereto).
 4.8# Form of November 2011 Warrant to Purchase Common Stock of Enphase Energy, Inc., pursuant to that certain Amended and Restated Subordinated Convertible Loan Facility and Security Agreement (filed as Exhibit 10.22 hereto).
-5.1 Opinion of Cooley LLP.
+5.1# Opinion of Cooley LLP.
 10.1# Form of Indemnification Agreement to be entered into by and between Enphase Energy, Inc. and each of its directors and officers.
 10.2# 2006 Equity Incentive Plan, as amended, and related documents.
 10.3# 2011 Equity Incentive Plan and forms of agreement thereunder to be in effect upon the completion of this offering.
 10.4# 2011 Employee Stock Purchase Plan to be in effect upon the completion of this offering.
 10.5# Offer Letter by and between Enphase Energy, Inc. and Paul B. Nahi, dated January 1, 2007, as amended.
 10.6# Offer Letter by and between Enphase Energy, Inc. and Sanjeev Kumar, dated November 12, 2009.
 10.7# Employment Agreement by and between Enphase Energy, Inc. and Martin Fornage, dated March 21, 2006, as amended.
 10.8# Offer Letter by and between Enphase Energy, Inc. and Jeff Loebbaka, dated April 19, 2010.
 10.9# Employment Agreement by and between Enphase Energy, Inc. and Raghuveer R. Belur, dated March 21, 2006, as amended.